logreg = LogisticRegression(solver='liblinear', random_state=1)

 [0.97, 0.03]])

-Now let’s use the VotingClassifier to output predicted probabilities.
+Now we’ll use the VotingClassifier to output predicted probabilities.
 It uses the fit and predict_proba methods, just like any other classifier.

-If you examine its predicted probabilities, you will see that it’s simply averaging the two sets of probabilities from logistic regression and random forests.
-For example, the average of 0.14 and 0.24 is 0.19.
+If you examine its predicted probabilities, you’ll see that it’s simply averaging the two sets of probabilities from logistic regression and random forests.
+For example, the 0.19 in the left column of the second sample is the average of 0.14 (from logistic regression) and 0.24 (from random forests).

 [0.19100345, 0.80899655],